 Apart from these roles, you can also pursue an artistic career as a floral designer, industrial designer, interior décor professional or a graphic design artist.

 The kind of career opportunities open to you as an art and design graduate also depend on your course curriculum.
 Courses heavily oriented towards the business side of the industry like fashion marketing in London can prepare you for administrative or managerial careers in the domain.

-On the other hand, art courses in London based on illustration or fashion design can help you to approach the more creative roles in the field.
+On the other hand, art courses in London based on graphic or fashion design can help you to approach the more creative roles in the field.
 Ultimately, it is up to you to decide on your choices and professional priorities.